olin/studentgovernment/student_government_bylaws.md

 representatives of the Council:

-**The Senior Class Activities Representative.** The Senior Class Activities Representative will be elected by the rising senior class following normal spring election procedures.
-The Senior Class Activities Representative will ensure the completion of senior class obligations such as ordering class rings, organizing the class gift, fundraising, serving on the Commencement Steering Committee, and supporting the class representative in organizing class activities and Senior Week activities.
+**The Senior Class Activities Representative.** The Senior Class Activities Representative is elected by the rising senior class following normal spring election procedures.
+The Senior Class Activities Representative ensures the completion of senior class obligations such as ordering class rings, organizing the class gift, fundraising, serving on the Commencement Steering Committee, and supporting the class representative in organizing class activities and Senior Week activities.

 ## Part II.
 Relative to the Committees.